cakephp/docs/en/views/cells.rst

     }

 Save this file into ``App/View/Cell/InboxCell.php``.
-As you can see like other classes in CakePHP Cells have a few conventions:
+As you can see, like other classes in CakePHP, Cells have a few conventions:

 * Cells live in the ``App\View\Cell`` namespace.
 If you are making a cell in a plugin, the namespace would be ``PluginName\View\Cell``.